haromets/SwagLabs_Tests_Java_Selenium_Cucumber/README.md

 ## Future Improvements
 - Add support for other browsers (e.g., Firefox, Edge) in `DriverFactory`.
 - Enhance reporting with screenshots for failed tests.
-- Implement parallel test execution to reduce runtime.
+- Optimize parallel test execution for improved performance.

 ## Defect was found in application
 - **Partially Clickable Sort Button**: